• Latest

 When they are together, they can share their thoughts and feelings.
 This helps them to understand each other better and strengthens their bond.

-Another reason why quality time is important is that it gives couples the opportunity to have fun together.
-They can do things that they enjoy and laugh and joke around with each other.
+Another reason why quality time is important is that it allows couples to have fun together.
+They can do things they enjoy, laugh, and joke around.
 This helps keep the relationship fresh and exciting.

 Lastly, spending quality time together allows couples to stay connected emotionally.
-When they are apart, they will miss each other and long for their shared moments.
+They will miss each other when they are apart and long for their shared moments.

 Old Wounds That Never Healed

 Old wounds can fester and ruin a relationship.
-If you’re carrying around emotional baggage from a previous relationship, it will eventually manifest itself in your current one.
+If you carry emotional baggage from a previous relationship, it will eventually manifest in your current one.

 “It is not a lack of love, but a lack of friendship that makes unhappy marriages.” ~ Friedrich Nietzsche